ygree/akka-cluster-with-docker/README.md

 This is a Akka demo application and cluster configuration intended to help understand how Akka clustering works in practice.

-It uses Docker to simulate cluster nodes and uses iptables to simulate network partitioning.
+It uses Docker to run cluster nodes and iptables to simulate network partitions.
 Some other failure simulations can also be achieved by killing/pausing/stopping individual docker containers.

-Each aample application logs its cluster status events into a file to the mounted folder `cluster/events`.
+Each sample application logs its cluster status events into a file to the mounted folder `cluster/events`.

 1. Build application